AdobeDocs/workfront.pt-BR/help/quicksilver/planning/requests/approve-request.md

 1. (Opcional) Clique no ícone ![](assets/approvals-icon.png) de **Aprovações** no canto superior direito da solicitação para ver os aprovadores.
 1. Clique em **Revisar e aprovar** e escolha uma das seguintes opções: <!--did they fix the button and removed the &??-->

-   * **Aprovar**: para aprovar a solicitação.
+   * **Aprovar**: aprova a solicitação.
 Um registro é criado imediatamente para o tipo de registro associado ao formulário de solicitação.
-   * **Rejeitar**: para rejeitar a solicitação.
-Nenhum registro é criado para o tipo de registro associado ao formulário de solicitação. <!--check to see if there is a notification sent to the requestor about it being rejected OR approved??-->
+   * **Rejeitar**: essa ação rejeita a solicitação.
+Nenhum registro é criado para o tipo de registro associado ao formulário de solicitação. <!--check to see if there is a notification sent to the requestor about it being rejected OR approved??--> <!--checking with PM what happens with the other approvers when one of them is rejecting it: does it ask them to approve it?
+Deleted the request? -->